ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/tutorial-part2.md

 }
 ```

-The next snippet shows you the same Gatekeeper, however `canReveal()` has to verify if the current used is logged in.
+The next snippet shows you the same Gatekeeper, however `canReveal()` has to verify if the current user is logged in.

 ```java
 import com.arcbees.demo.client.CurrentUser;